 In the 1960s, Ghostley received a Tony nomination for various characterisations in the Broadway comedy The Beauty Part and eventually won for best featured actress in The Sign in Sidney Brustein’s Window.

 From 1969 to 1972, she played the good witch and ditzy housekeeper Esmeralda on TV’s Bewitched.
-Designing Women from 1987 to 1993, for which she earned an Emmy nomination in 1992.
+She played Bernice Clifton on Designing Women from 1987 to 1993, for which she earned an Emmy nomination in 1992.

 Ghostley’s film credits include To Kill a Mockingbird, The Graduate, Gator and Grease.